jeremyqzt/offensiveHearts/README.md

 # Offensive Hearts

-This has been released as V0.1 https://offensivehearts.com/
+This has been released as V1.0 https://offensivehearts.com/

-This is a multi plyaer memory card matching game.
-Find pairs to get points!
+This is a multi player memory card matching game.
+Find pairs of hearts to make you opponents lose points or fair other pairs to gain points.

 # How to run
 Debugging the Application: